Eulergon/GameCenter/README.md

 3. Follow the build instructions to deploy and test games.

 ## Usage
-1. Launch the app and connect your WhatsApp account.
+1. Launch the app and allow access to files.
 2. Select a game to play with your contacts.
-3. Enjoy real-time, cross-device multiplayer gaming through WhatsApp messaging.
+3. Enjoy real-time, cross-device multiplayer gaming facilitated through WhatsApp messaging.

 ## Contributing
 We welcome contributions from the community!
 To get started: